AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

   - it represents number of how many people are already in the barber shop

-  - it can have values from 0 to N (number of seats in the shop)
+  - it can have values from 0 to N (number of seats in the shop, one is in the barber's room, others in the waiting room)

 - attribute customer (Semaphore):